 The largest city in the Arab world with a population of around 21.3 million, sprawling Cairo is the gateway to Egypt.
 Many travellers stay here while visiting mind-bending UNESCO World Heritage sites such as the Pyramids at Giza (the largest include the Pyramid of Khufu and the Pyramid of Khafre; don’t miss the Great Sphinx of Giza either, a limestone statue of a reclining sphinx) and Saqqara near Memphis.
 In the city itself, check out the many world-class museums which include the fascinating Museum of Egyptian Antiquities and, opening in November, the Grand Egyptian Museum.
 Exploring the labyrinthine Khan el-Khalili bazaar in Islamic Cairo, adjacent to the Al-Hussein Mosque, is also a must for a real flavour of the city’s character.

 Often referred to as the world’s largest open-air museum, Luxor is an awe-inspiring legacy to the Ancient Egyptians.
 The best places to visit in Luxor include the Temples of Karnak (the largest and most important religious complex of the time) and Luxor on the East Bank; the Valley of the Kings and Queens, and the Temple of Hatshepsut (the greatest female Pharaoh of ancient Egypt) and Colossi of Memnon on the West Bank.
-There are some charming guesthouses and excellent hotels, including the opulent Sofitel Winter Palace, next to the Karnak Temple.
+A range of places to stay can be found in and around Luxor.
+Perhaps the best known is the Sofitel Winter Palace, located next to the Karnak Temple.
 A true heritage gem – and previously the winter retreat for the royal family – this is where Howard Carter pinned his updates about his discoveries on the noticeboard.
-From the palm-filled gardens to the majestic Victorian Lounge and the lavish French-inspired 1886 Restaurant, it exudes a feeling of bygone grandeur.
+For intimate, boutique charm and the warmest of welcomes, we favour the Al Moudira hotel – a serene and characterful hideaway located across the water from Luxor close to the Valley of the Kings.
 Luxor is also one of the main places to embark and disembark for Nile journeys.

 Two huge rock-cut temples in the Nubian Valley dating back to 1264BC – the Great Temple of Ramesses II and the Small Temple of Hathor and Nefertari – Abu Simbel is an imposing sight to behold.
 Outside, there are four colossal statues of Ramesses (who built both temples); inside hieroglyphs decorate the walls, depicting his victorious battles.
 Adding a twist to the tale of this impressive complex is the fact that it was disassembled and moved in the 1960s, during the construction of the Aswan High Dam, to 60m higher than its original position to save it from the rising Nile.
 The best time to visit Abu Simbel is early in the morning from Aswan.